 By Scott Lorenz

 If you are a serious writer with high aspirations, then you’ll want to go to a writers’ conference.
 Want to meet authors and exchange ideas, tips and techniques?
 Then sign up for a writer’s conference today.

-conference.
 A writers’ conference is a think tank for authors to build on each other’s ideas and inspire new achievements in their own work.
 For the cost of lodging and registration, the payoff for attending a writers’ conference could be tremendous.

 Attending a writers’ conference gives you a chance to pitch your book, learn about the various publishing options and meet book editors, agents and book marketing specialists.
 If your book is six months or a year from being finished, you can talk to people with valuable input on shaping your book.
 At a writers’ conference, you’ll get all sorts of advice to help you wrap up your project when you return home.